jesse-r-s-hines/ShellAdventure/README.md

 ```

 # Running
-Simply run the [`launch.py`](launch.py) Python script and pass it a path to a YAML config file to start the tutorial.
+To start the tutorial, simply run the [`launch.py`](launch.py) Python script and select your tutorial YAML config file in the file selection dialog.
+You can also pass the config file on the command line directly like so:
 ```bash
 python3 launch.py <config_file>
 ```

 This will launch the tutorial with the given configuration (see [below](#usage) for how to make a tutorial config file).
-It will generate any puzzles you specified and then place the student at `/home/student` in the docker container.
+It will generate any puzzles you specified and then place the student at `/home/student` in the Docker container.
 The student will be shown the list of puzzles in small GUI detached from the terminal and can try to solve them.

 The first time you run *Shell Adventure* may take a while as it pulls the Docker image.